Lucky Bay: History

-Matthew Flinders had sailed into the hazardous Archipelago of the Recherche, and he found his ship surrounded by islands and rocks with nightfall coming on.
-He named this area "Lucky Bay" when his vessel HMS Investigator took refuge after a summer storm.
-Recounting the adventure, he wrote the following:
+Matthew Flinders sailed into the hazardous Recherche Archipelago, and found his ship surrounded by islands and rocks with nightfall coming on.
+He named this area Lucky Bay when his vessel took refuge there after a summer storm.
+Recounting the adventure, Flinders wrote:

-"The chart alone can give any adequate idea of this labyrinth of islands and rocks....
+The chart alone can give any adequate idea of this labyrinth of islands and rocks [...].
 Seeing no probability of reaching a space of clear water in which to stand off and on during the night, and no prospect of shelter under any of the islands, I found myself under the necessity of adopting a hazardous measure; and with the concurrence of the master's opinion, we steered directly before the wind for the main coast, where the appearance of some beaches, behind other islands, gave a hope of finding anchorage.
-At seven in the evening we entered a small sandy bay; and finding it sheltered everywhere except to the south-westward, in which direction there were many islands and rocks in the offing to break off the sea, the anchor was dropped in 7 fathoms, sandy bottom.
+At seven in the evening we entered a small sandy bay; and finding it sheltered everywhere except to the south-westward, in which direction there were many islands and rocks in the offing to break off the sea, the anchor was dropped in 7 fathom, sandy bottom.
 The master sounded round the ship, but nothing was found to injure the cables; and except the water being shallow in the north-west corner of the bay, there was no danger to be apprehended, unless from strong south-west winds.
-The critical circumstance under which this place was discovered induced me to give it the name of Lucky Bay."
+The critical circumstance under which this place was discovered induced me to give it the name of Lucky Bay.

-Geography
+White sand

-In 2017 it was scientifically tested as having the whitest sand in Australia, possibly the world, knocking Hyams Beach in NSW off its perch.
-Lucky Bay was ahead of Hellfire Bay and Tallebudgera Creek Beach in Queensland, with Hyams Beach coming at fifth place.
-The test was conducted by soil science consultant Noel Schoknecht.
-Samples were amassed from the top 10cm in the "active zone" between the water and the sand dunes.
-Schoknecht said the whitest sands are usually made up of fine grains of milky or frosted quartz and a lack of adulteration.
+In 2017 it was scientifically tested as having the whitest sand in Australia, and possibly the world, outdoing Hyams Beach.
+Samples were collected from the top 10 cm between the water and the sand dunes.
+The whitest sands are usually made up of fine grains of milky or frosted quartz and a lack of adulteration.